FreeshardBase/documentation/docs/persisting.md

 Portal defines a set of shared directories like *own media* or *own documents*.
 Your app can request read or read-write access to these similar to app-specific directories.
-They are mounted inside your app's filesystem at a path that is specified in the `app.json`.
+They are mounted inside your app's file system at a path that is specified in the `app.json`.

 Use these directories to access preexisting user data and share data with other apps that have access.